blbadger/blbadger.github.io/smaller-lms.md

 The main reason for this performance increase is that the smaller number of attention heads results in more samples seen during training in a given compute budget: for example, if we compare the loss after a fixed number of inputs seen we find that the 2-headed attention is not as effective as the 16-headed attention, at 1.96 train and 1.98 eval for two heads versus 1.87 train and 1.90 eval loss for 16 heads after half an epoch.

-It might be wondered if this more efficint transformer might have better input representation, but we find that the opposite is true:
+It might be wondered if this more efficient transformer might have better input representation, but we find that the opposite is true: neither at the beginning of training (where 16-headed attemtion transformers have fairly accurate one-block representation) nor at any other step during training does the two- or four-headed attention model exhibit anything remotely resembling accurate representation.

 ### Mixers do not benefit from positional encoding